Curriculum – Information

 - Each academic year consists of two semesters.
 Each semester has duration of at least thirteen weeks for teaching plus the examination period.

 - There are two types of courses: a) Mandatory courses and b) Elective courses, which students are free to choose at the beginning of each semester among a wide range of courses offered by the Department of Agricultural Development.

-- In the first four semesters, students are also offered mandatory language courses (English or French).
+- In the first four semesters, students are also offered mandatory language courses (English).